 Permanency Support Program

-New Permanency Support Program (PSP) contracts for Foster care and Aboriginal Foster care commence from 1 October 2017.
+New Permanency Support Program (PSP) contracts for Foster care and Aboriginal Foster care commenced on 1 October 2017.
 The commissioning of new PSP contracts has given FACS the opportunity to improve outcomes for children and young people in OOHC.
 It also provides an opportunity to build on the successes of the current system by aligning with the principles of the Safe Home for Life reforms and the move towards outcomes-based contracting over the life of the contract.

 The Permanency Support Program is designed to improve safety, permanency and wellbeing outcomes for children and young people who are in, at risk of entering, care.
 The objectives of the Permanency Support (OOHC) Program are to: